-5. Fiscal measures related to health: A hard tax for soft drinks substantial amount of sugar, which is a significant cause of obesity, diabetes, and tooth decay.
+Carbonated soft drinks and energy drinks are a significant health concern in Bangladesh.
+Such beverages have a substantial amount of sugar, which is a significant cause of obesity, diabetes, and tooth decay.
 Typically, a single can of a soft drink, which is around 355 millilitres, contains 39 grams of sugar (Coca-Cola Company, n.d.).
-This is equivalent to roughly 10 teaspoons of sugar, while the World Health Organization (WHO) recommends that adults should not consume more than six teaspoons of sugar daily to lead a healthy lifestyle (WHO, 2017).
-In the budget for FY2025, the beverage and carbonated industry is subjected to a 30 per cent SD for carbonated soft drinks, 40 per cent SD for energy drinks, and 15 per cent VAT applicable for both (NBR, 2024).
-However, a minimum tax on sales revenue of carbonated beverage producers has been reduced from 5 per cent in FY2024 to 3 per cent in FY2025.
+This is equivalent to roughly 10 teaspoons of sugar, whilst the World Health Organization (WHO) recommends that adults should not consume more than six teaspoons of sugar daily to lead a healthy lifestyle (WHO, 2017).
+In the budget for FY2025, the beverage and carbonated industry is subjected to a 30 per cent SD for carbonated soft drinks, 40 per cent SD for energy drinks, and 15 per cent VAT applicable for both (NBR, 2024a).
+However, a minimum tax on sales revenue of carbonated beverage producers has been reduced from 5 per cent in FY2025 to 3 per cent in FY2026.
 In Bangladesh, carbonated soft drinks and energy drinks are widely available.
 Hence, it is necessary to decrease the consumption of such beverages to reduce the associated health risks.